paulushcgcj/paulushcgcj.github.io/_posts/2024-04-26-database-encryption-pt2.markdown

 # Securing the certificate

 The way we pass the certificate files to the image is pretty straightforward, but it's also extremely insecure, as anyone with access to our image will be able to copy our certificate files and use it for malicious activities using our key.
 To prevent that we will instead of bake it into the image, we will expect it to be received as a volume mapping, but not straight to the final folder.
 First, let's remove the copy commands and the other related ones from the file.
-We should end up with a dockerfile like this.
+We should end up with a Dockerfile like this.

 ```dockerfile
 FROM postgres:16.2-alpine3.19